Chicone/SSM-VPR/README.md

 - Run: Used to either create database of descriptors from the reference sequence or to start recognition using the test sequence.
 - Controls: Allows to pause, resume or stop recognition
 - Visualization: It shows query, recognized and assigned reference ground truth images
 - Console: Presents recognition output and metrics such as precision, recall, recognition score or average latency.
 Each displayed record can be clicked, causing the corresponding images being updated in the visuallization panel.
+It is therefore possible to navigate through all past recognitions and to visually check the output.

 ## Installation
 The code has been tested on Ubuntu 18.04 Bionic and Python 3.6.6.